christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/layers-of-the-internet.md

 ##The World Wide Web is Literally an Application of the Internet
-There are four "layers" of the Internet
+There are four "layers" of the Internet (see [Internet Protocol Suite](http://en.wikipedia.org/wiki/Internet_protocol_suite)).

 1. The **Link Layer** allows computers on the same network to send each other messages.
 2. The **Internet Layer** assigns each computer on the Internet a unique IP address, which allows computers to send each other messages even if they aren't on the same network.
 3. The **Transport Layer** makes sure that the packets of a message are assembled correctly when they arrive at their destination.
 It does things like check to make sure no packets are missing or damaged, and if they are, it makes sure they're sent again.
 4. The **Aplication Layer** is where all the fun is at.
-This is where all of the interesting applications of the Internet reside, such as email, the Web, and other lesser-known applications.
+This is where all of the interesting applications of the Internet reside, such as email, the Web, and more.

 Each of these layers specifies various *protocols*, strict rules for hosts and routers to follow when sending and receiving messages.
+The two most notable protocols are TCP (Transmission Control Protocol for the Transport Layer) and IP (Internet Protocol for the Internet Layer).
+At the Application Layer, there are all sorts of protocols such as FTP (File Transfer Protocol for transfering files between hosts), SSH (Secure Shell for remote login), SMTP (Simple Mail Transfer Protocol for email), DNS (Domain Name System for resolving domain names to IP addresses), and HTTP (HyperText Transfer Protocol for the Web).

 Each layer depends upon the layer before it.
-When Tim Burners-Lee invented the HTTP protocol (i.e., invented the World Wide Web), the Link, Internet, and Transport layers were already in pace.
+When Tim Burners-Lee invented the HTTP protocol (i.e., invented the World Wide Web), the Link, Internet, and Transport layers were already in place.
 He could not have done what he did  without the existing infrastructure that had been building throughout the 1970s and 1980s.

-I think it's also important to remember that
+I think it's also important to remember that the HTTP protocol on which the World Wide Web is built is just one of many applications of the underlying Internet.
+It wasn't always clear that the Web would be the best application of the Internet, and it still isn't.
+In fact, in the early 1990s, a rival protocol named GOPHER was far more popular than HTTP.
+Will a superior application of the Internet ever overtake the Web?

+Kowabunga,

+Cam